gitter-badger/node-mysql-wrapper/README.md

 .at("likes")
 .joinAs("likers","users","userId").build();
 //In order to go to parent table use : parent(),
-//to go to primary-first table use .first(),
+//to go to primary-first-iriginal table use .original(),
 //.build() builds all in correct order so you don't need to call parent() in this case.

 // .build() makes that :
 /*
 var criteria= {
-	yearsOld:22,
+	yearsOld:22, //where
-	userInfos : { //JUST grab the userinfos table and set it as property name too userId : '=' //'=' means: put the parent object's property's value.
+	info : {  //joined table
+		userId : '=' , //'=' means: put the parent object's property's value.
+		tableRules: {
+			table:'userInfos',
+			limit:1
+		}
 	},
-	comments: {
+	comments: { //another joined table with it's own joined tables also
 		userId: '=',

 		tableRules:{